ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+%

+THE MOTHER MOULDS THE MAN.

+That it is the mother who moulds the man, is a
+sentiment well illustrated by the following recorded
 observation of a shrewd writer: ‘‘ When I lived
 among the Choctaw Indians, I held a consultation
 with one of their chiefs respecting the successive